volkantasci/teable-client-docs/docs/records/bulk-operations.md

 # Bulk Record Operations

-This guide covers how to perform bulk operations on records in Teable tables, including batch creation, updates, and deletions.
+This guide covers how to perform bulk operations on records in Teable tables.

 ## Batch Record Creation